pedrofern/desofs2024_M1A_1/Deliverables/truck/README_Truck.md

 8. **Secure Configuration**: The system should be configured securely, following best practices and industry standards, to minimize potential vulnerabilities and ensure a robust security posture.

-These are just a few examples of security requirements that should be considered during the security requirements engineering phase.
-It is important to involve security experts and stakeholders to identify and prioritize the specific security requirements based on the system's context and potential risks.

 ## 2.3 Abuse Cases
 Abuse cases are scenarios where the system can be intentionally misused or exploited.
 Here are some abuse cases for the Truck aggregate: